Welcome to the most complete guide to the best landmarks in Madrid.

 In August, during the festivities in honor of the Virgin of La Paloma, the streets are filled with local citizens dressed in typical regional costumes.

-La Latina neighborhood is also closely linked to San Isidro, patron saint of Madrid.
+La Latina neighborhood is also closely linked to San Isidro, the patron saint of Madrid.
 You will find references along the whole neighborhood such as the Colegiata de San Isidro or the San Isidro Museum.

 Apart from going for a stroll and enjoying some tapas and a beer on a terrace, some of the other spots to relax in Madrid´s La Latina neighborhood are the Principe Anglona gardens and the Vistillas gardens, which is the ideal spot for watching a spectacular sunset with views of the Almudena cathedral.